Inferred-variance uncertainty relations in the presence of quantum entanglement: Background

-The connected correlation function shares some connections with the other correlation measures such as the concurrence \cite{W}, localizable entanglement \cite{Popp}, covariance entanglement measure \cite{Davis}, and the quantum mutual information.
 At first, we discuss the relation of the connected correlator with the concurrence.
-It has been shown in \cite{Popp} that the entanglement as measured by the concurrence of a two-qubit pure state is given by the maximal connected correlation function over all sets of arbitrary Pauli observables.
+It has been shown in \cite{Popp} that the entanglement as measured by the concurrence of a two-qubit pure state is given by the connected correlation function maximized over all the sets of arbitrary Pauli observables.
 This is represented in the following way